Karissa0607/Movie-Recommender/README.txt

 Creation of a Movie Recommender based on the TMDB movie database using cosine similarity principles to recommend a set of movies based on a movie input.
+Must download TMDB movie and credits database. https://developer.themoviedb.org/reference/keyword-movies. https://developer.themoviedb.org/reference/movie-credits.